openhwgroup/cva6/README.md

 installed all the required *toolchain build* dependencies (see [the toolchain README file](file:util/gcc-toolchain-builder/README.md).)

+To control the load of your host machine when building the toolchain, you can use the environment variable `NUM_JOBS` to limit the number of concurrent jobs launched by `make`:
+- if left undefined, `NUM_JOBS` will default to 1, resulting in a sequential execution of `make` jobs;
+- when setting `NUM_JOBS` to an explicit value, it is recommended not to exceed 2/3 of the total nuber of virtual cores available on your system.

 ```sh
 # Set environment variable RISCV to the desired installation location.
 # The toolchain can be installed in any user-writable directory.